 - Improving treatment plant performance

-- Targeted Performance Improvement - Targeting activities for improving drinking water quality to “optimum” levels that exceed regulatory requirements; this training supports transfer of water treatment skills to water system operators and sustained improvements in drinking water quality.
+- Targeted Performance Improvement - Targeting activities for improving drinking water quality to “optimum” levels that go beyond regulatory requirements; this training helps transfer water treatment skills to water system operators and sustain improvements in drinking water quality.